-2.3 Design, Assessment and Review Standards
+2.3 Design Assessment, and Review Standards

-Decision-making for activities on Shuswap, Little Shuswap and Mara lakes that pose risk of harm to fish habitat will be streamlined if proponents proceed in a stepwise fashion through the flow chart process illustrated in Figure 1.
+Decision-making for activities on Mabel Lake that pose risk of harm to fish habitat will be streamlined if proponents proceed in a stepwise fashion through the flow chart process illustrated in Figure 1.
 The flow chart process has also been prepared to clarify and streamline interagency referral processes to provide a more streamlined approach to management.
-This process has been developed to help reduce the number of referrals reviewed by DFO assessors by having proponents and qualified environmental professionals certify that no fish or fish habitat review is required due, as applicable, to compliance of proposed works or activities with:
+This process has been developed to help reduce the number of referrals reviewed by DFO assessors by having proponents self-certify that no fish or fish habitat review is required due, as applicable, to compliance of proposed works or activities with:

-- the BC Fish Protection Act, Riparian Areas Regulation; - a DFO Pacific Region Operational Statement; - a Design and Assessment Flow Chart pathway indicating "No fish or fish habitat review required"; and/or, - for Moderate activity risks, a qualified environmental professional's environmental impact assessment certifying that proposed works will not cause harm to fish or fish habitat.
+- the BC Fish Protection Act, Riparian Areas Regulation; - a DFO Pacific Region Operational Statement; - a Design and Assessment Flow Chart pathway indicating "No fish or fish habitat review required"; and/or, - for Moderate activity risks, a qualified professional's environmental impact assessment certifying that proposed works will not cause harm to fish or fish habitat.